This service is designed to help schools respond effectively to the needs of students with disabilities, and to Federal laws on assistive technology.

 A lot of students worldwide experience problems with writing essays.
 Some of them contact professional services.
-You can read more about custom essays provided by experts.

 ** Please Note: In order to schedule and proceed with a consultation, the T.R.E.
 Center must have written authorization from the district Pupil Personnel Director, CSE Chairperson or their designee, who will be responsible for funding this service, and if applicable, a signed cross contract.
 A signed cross contract is required if a school district is not a component district of the Capital Region BOCES.
 Please see the Cross contract procedure below.

 Written recommendations are shared with the Chair of the Committee on Special Education for distribution to appropriate staff.
 The recommendations provide CSE team members and parents with many options for using assistive technologies to address the student’s individual learning styles, to meet and enhance their instructional needs, and to help them attain greater access to the curriculum.
 A variety of follow-up supports are then provided, upon request, to the child’s educator(s) “on an as needed basis.”
 The recommended assistive and computer technologies, and/or software are not provided through the T.R.E.
 Center.
 It is the school district’s responsibility to acquire and provide the recommended items, and they may do so by participating in the Assistive Technology Itinerant Service.